johnmccawley/vuejs-ex/mven-tutorial-1.md

 ```

-### Node.js Configuration
+## Node.js Configuration

-Our `package.json` file sets the "start" script for node to `server.js`.
-This is the main file for our Node app and where we will configure the entire application.
+The `server.js` is the main file for our Node app and where we will configure the entire application.

-This is the file where we will:
+In this file we will:

 *   Configure our application
 *   Connect to our database
 *   Set the app to listen on a port so we can view it in our browser

-You may also notice that we are collecting some environment variables from our Digital Garage environment, `process.env.PORT`.
-This just makes our configuration easier and more portable.
-We will discuss these features in more detail in later tutorials.
-For now, it is only important to understand that environment varialbles are helping us configure the app for Express, our MongoDB database, and listening on a port.

 ```
 // server.js